Leoujo/explorer-challenge/README.md

 Note: This sketch was created using [excalidraw](https://excalidraw.com/).

-- FileItem -> A basic file card displaying the file name.
-It has a delete option (an "X" button) that appears on hover.
+- FileItem -> Displays a file with a hover delete button.
-- FileGroup -> Contains a card and a collapsible area.
-The card that shows a folder name and includes a delete option (an "X" button) that appears on hover as well.
-The collapsable area is a FileList.
+- FileGroup -> Displays a folder with a collapsible area containing files; also has a hover delete button.
-- FileList -> Renders an array of files as either FileItem or FileGroup based on the file type.
-It is used in both ProjectExplorer and within the collapsible area of FileGroup.
+- FileList -> Renders files as either FileItem or FileGroup.
-- ProjectExplorer -> A table component that displays the project name and a FileList.
+- ProjectExplorer -> A table with the project name and a FileList.
-- ProjectSide -> In a real application, this would show the content of the selected file, but given the fact this falls outside of this project's scope, this component was not implemented.
+- ProjectSide -> Displays the FileItem content (out of project scope, so it wasn't implemented).
-- ProjectView -> The main component that includes ProjectExplorer and ProjectSide.
+- ProjectView -> Main component combining ProjectExplorer and ProjectSide.

-##  Decisions
+### Key Decisions
-- TypeScript ->  I decided to use TypeScript since Carta uses it as well.
-This allows the project to closely resemble real-life scenarios.
+- Use TypeScript -> Ensures type safety and aligns with Carta's tech stack.
-- Custom hooks -> I used custom hooks to encapsulate and reuse stateful logic across components (like api data, loading and error handling). (useFetch.ts)
+- Use Custom hooks -> Encapsulate and reuse logic across components (useFetch.ts).
-- Context -> This project uses the ContextAPI, that wraps the whole custom hook logic and exposes it globally.
-(DataProvider.tsx)
+- Implement the Context API -> Globalizes data and state management (DataProvider.tsx).
-- SOLID Principles -> This project uses the O from SOLID (Open-closed principle), which means the code must be open  for extension and close for modification. (iconUtils.tsx)
+- Follow SOLID Principles -> Emphasizes the Open-Closed Principle for extensibility (iconUtils.tsx).
-- Dependency Injection -> Used in many different ways: Break bigger components into small reusable ones (FileGroup), reusing logic through custom hooks (useFetch.ts) and injecting it globally through the context api (DataProvider.tsx)
+- Dependency Injection -> Breaks down components, shares logic using custom hooks and exposes globaly with the Context API.
-- Unit and Integration tests -> I implemented tests also for the project to closely resemble real-life scenarios.
-Now it's possible to confirm component functionality and interactions, enhances code quality, allow confident updates, and serves as documentation for future developers. (all the files inside __tests__)
+- Unit and Integration tests -> Implement unit and integration tests to validate functionality and serve as future documentation. (all the files inside __tests__)

 <div align="center">
 	<img src="src/assets/images/tests.png" />